alperyilmaz/lists-online/project-graduation-thesis-2023.md

-# Project and Graduation Thesis Presentation Schedule
+# Graduation Thesis Presentation Schedule

-June 15th, 2023
+June 16th, 2023

 This page is reachable at https://bit.ly/bym-present-2023